 Unitarian Universalist congregations have become religious homes to many people who come from a Hindu religious and cultural background.
 Some come because they have married someone of a different faith.
 Some come because a core part of their identity (such as their sexual orientation) was not accepted in their community.
 Some come because they are seeking an all-embracing faith, one that celebrates the values and diversity that they themselves affirm.

 Ideas and practices from Hinduism are welcome in Unitarian Universalism.
 Our worships have drawn from Hindu sources: poetry, scripture, philosophy, and kirtan.
 We share many values—most centrally, that there is a unity at the core of religious diversity.
 God can be experienced in many forms, with many faces, but underneath there is one ultimate reality.
-Like Hinduism we affirm the personal search for truth, the idea that all things are connected, and a respect for other religious paths.
+Like Hinduism we affirm the personal search for spiritual truth, the idea that all things are connected, and a respect for other religious paths.
 Unitarian Universalism welcomes many understandings of divinity, including those of the incredibly diverse Hindu faith.